Saturday, May 28, 2011

 Tuesday, May 10, 2011

-I adapted this recipe from a pampered chef recipe that I had.
-I love this recipe because everything (including the pasta) cooks in the same pan!
+I adapted this recipe from an old pampered chef recipe that I had.
+I love this recipe because everything (including the pasta) cooks in the same pot!
 It also makes a ton so I use it for company a lot!
-It's also one of those recipes that makes great leftovers.
+It's one of those recipes that makes great leftovers.

 This is one of Alex's favorites.
-It reminds us of one of the dishes they have at Olive Garden.
 The sausage makes it a little spicy but my kids still gobble it down so it's not that hot!
-If you want to make it with less spice you can always substitute mild sausage for the hot italian sausage.
+If you want to make it with less spice you can always substitute mild sausage for the hot Italian sausage.

 Once you've tried it you will crave it all the time!
 In fact, this picture is making me hungry right now so I'm going to go ahead and put it on my weekly menu for next week.
 Yum!